-Indicator 2.3.2.
-LMU and/or TOF management demonstrates clear TOF resource boundary, if possible with geo-coordinates, and evidence to land ownership and use rights.

-Indicator 2.3.3: The LMU records all Land related disputes and their mode of resolution (along with outcomes), to avoid further litigation, as well as to set precedents for similar disputes in future.
+- Indicator 2.3.1: The management plan should have a provision to include plot maps demarcating clear TOF resource boundary with geo-coordinates and evidence to land ownership and use rights. - Indicator 2.3.2: The LMU records all Land related disputes and their mode of resolution (along with outcomes), to avoid further litigation, as well as to set precedents for similar disputes in future.